-It comes in an 8-ounce tub.
-Unlike the moisturizing creams from Cerave and Vanicream (read my comparison of these two products here), Gold Bond doesn’t come with a pump.
-Which is disappointing because I don’t like sticking my fingers into tubs—it’s not sanitary.
+Yep.
+Unlike some other moisturizing creams (like the ones from Cerave and Vanicream—read my comparison of these two products here), Gold Bond doesn’t come with a pump.

 Gold Bond Rough and Bumpy Ingredients

 - Gluconolactone is a polyhydroxy acid (PHA) and a chemical exfoliant.
 Since PHA’s are a fairly recent discovery, it’s exciting to see that gluconolactone is featured as the second ingredient (after water) in this product.
 At this point, you might be wondering what makes PHA’s so special.
 Well, PHA’s are known as the gentler AHA, meaning that you’ll get top-notch exfoliating benefits without experiencing irritation.
 Read more about PHA’s here.

 - Hydroxyethyl Urea is a derivative of urea.
 Yes, urea is a component of pee.
 But more importantly, it’s a component of your skin’s natural moisturizing factors (NMF), so it’ll keep you both hydrated and moisturized.
 Sometimes urea derivatives get a bad rap, but I couldn’t find anything negative about hydroxyethyl urea—even the EWG gave it a rating of 1 (“low hazard”).